SuperOfficeDocs/superoffice-docs/docs/database/tables/message-customers.md

 ---
-uid: table-message-customers
+uid: table-message_customers
-title: message\_customers table
+title: message_customers table
 description: This table contains all cutomers who are involved in a message so.generated: true
 keywords:
   - "database"
   - "message_customers"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"